Bottle feeding advice

 Buying bottle feeding equipment

-Make sure your bottles and teats are sterilised.
-If you're using infant formula, pay close attention to the instructions on the packet when you make up the feed.
+If you're using infant formula, follow the instructions on the packaging carefully when you make up the feed.

 How to bottle feed your baby